 The trust was established in 1977 but after a few years was left dormant with the advent of Gift Aid but started again following the deaths of Dame Catherine and Tom in June 1998.

 The aim of The Catherine Cookson Charitable Trust is to apply the income and capital to such charities or other charitable causes, cognisant of any wishes expressed by the settlor during her lifetime.
 The trust receives royalties relating to the work of Dame Catherine Cookson and offers financial support to suitable organisations.

 The Catherine Cookson Trust supports a wide range of activities including education and training, environment and conservation, arts and culture as well as general charitable purposes.
 The Trust’s principal aim is to identify and meet the local needs of the area in which Dame Catherine was brought up and resided.
 In particular the Trust supports work with young or disadvantaged people.

-Grants awarded are between £250 and £100,000.
+Grants are generally awarded between £100 and £100,000 but occasionally larger sums where there are exceptional circumstances.
 There is no standard application form but written applications, enclosing a SAE should be sent to the correspondence address provided.